jht1493/ICM-2020-Code/weeks/01_intro-ax.md

+# Introduction

+![](../assets/Ex_03_17-alpha-circles.png)

 # 1. Recap, Explore and Experiment

-![](../assets/Ex_03_17-alpha-circles.png)

 Let's recap, explore, and experiment with the concepts introduced in this session.